What is biological therapy?

 way to fight against foreign or diseased cells, including cancer:

 Lymphocytes.
 These are white blood cells, including B cells, T cells, and NK cells:

-Natural killer cells (NK cells).
-Cells that make chemicals that bind to and kill foreign invaders in the body.
+Natural killer cells (NK cells) find, bind to, and kill foreign invaders or damaged cells in the body.

-Dendritic cells.
-Cells that present the foreign cells to the immune system.
+Dendritic cells present the foreign cells to the immune system.

-These types of white blood cells—B cells, T cells, natural killer cells, and monocytes—are
+These types of white blood cells—B cells, T cells, natural killer cells, and macrophages—are

 in the blood and circulate to every part of the body, providing protection from cancer